 Economic Justice – Expungement Services

-If you want your record expunged, please follow the link below to determine your eligibility and complete the intake form.
+If you want your record expunged, please follow the steps below:

 The quickest way to start the process and to get an expungement is to sign up for one of our in-person expungement clinics.
-Below are upcoming clinics you can attend.
 We conduct these clinics all the time across Mississippi.
 You do not have to be a resident of a particular community to apply.
 Feel free to travel to any clinic.
 Check our event calendar for other clinics.

 An expungement is the deletion or “striking-out” of an offense or offenses from one’s criminal record.
 A criminal record includes a list of criminal activity arrests as well as traffic violations.
 Currently, the state of Mississippi does not allow for the expungement of traffic offenses/violations per Miss.
 Code Ann.
 99-19-71.
 The effect of an expungement is to restore a person to the legal status that he or she held prior to any arrest or indictment.